 Talking with your lender as soon as possible is one of the most effective ways to get immediate payment relief during financial hardship.
 In addition to setting up payment deferment or forbearance, there are a few other steps you can take if you can’t pay your loans:

-- Apply for unemployment benefits: The March 2021 American Rescue Plan Act increases the total number of weeks that individuals can collect unemployment benefits to 79 weeks.
-It also provides an additional $300 weekly benefit for those who are unemployed through Sept.
+- Apply for unemployment benefits: The March 2021 American Rescue Plan Act increases the total number of weeks that individuals can collect Pandemic Unemployment Assistance to 73 It also provides an additional $300 weekly benefit for those who are unemployed through Sept.
 6.

 - Cut discretionary spending: Review all of your nonessential spending, like dining out, shopping and streaming subscriptions.
 Find areas that you can cut from your monthly budget to free up money for loan payments.

-- Consider a coronavirus hardship loan: Available from some banks and credit unions, they’re short-term loans that typically have low or no interest.
+- Consider a coronavirus hardship loan: Available from some banks and credit unions, coronavirus hardship loans are short-term loans that typically have low or no interest.
 While the loan amounts aren’t very large, these loans do come with favorable terms for borrowers.